cfpb/design-system/docs/components/variables.md

   Component variables are used to theme a component.
 They likely will be left as is, but if needed can be overwritten by duplicating the variable in a `@key: value` format with a different value.
 This customized variable would be placed in the same file where this component’s less file is imported.
+Color variables referenced in comments are from cf-core cf-brand-colors.less.
 variation_groups:
   - variation_group_name: Buttons
     variations:
       - variation_name: Color
-        variation_description: >-
+        variation_description: |-
-          Color variables referenced in comments are from cf-core cf-brand-colors.less.

           ```
           // .btn
           @btn-text:                  @white;
           @btn-bg:                    @pacific;
           @btn-bg-hover:              @dark-pacific;
           @btn-bg-active:             @navy;

           // .btn__secondary
           @btn__secondary-text:       @white;
           @btn__secondary-bg:         @gray;
           @btn__secondary-bg-hover:   @dark-gray;
           @btn__secondary-bg-active:  @black;

           // .btn__warning
           @btn__warning-text:         @white;
           @btn__warning-bg:           @red;
           @btn__warning-bg-hover:     @dark-red;
           @btn__warning-bg-active:    @dark-gray;

           // .btn__disabled
           @btn__disabled-text:        @gray;
           @btn__disabled-bg:          @gray-20;
           @btn__disabled-outline:     @gray-20;
           ```
         variation_code_snippet: ""
       - variation_name: Sizing